-I will reply to e-mails within 72 hours on school days.
+I will reply to e-mails related to course logistics within 72 hours on school days.
+Please visit the office hours for more technical and content related questions.

 Attendance, participation, and discussions

 Students are expected to regularly participate, discuss, and answer questions in in-person lectures.
 However, students may miss class, for a variety of reasons, including those related to COVID-19 pandemic.
 As much as possible, please stay in contact with the instructor so that we can discuss accommodations should they be needed.